 Your hearing is an important part of the disability process.
 The Judge will be focused on whether you meet Social Security’s definition of “disability.”
 A good representative can help:

-If you have a hearing scheduled, please don't hesitate to call (818) 502-1951 to set up your free consultation.
+If you have a hearing scheduled, please don’t hesitate to call our disability lawyers at (818) 502-1951 to set up your free consultation.

 RCM Disability is associated with RCM Legal, a law firm in Southern California committed to passionately fighting for justice.
 RCM specializes in personal injury, product liability, social security disability, workplace sexual harassment, and unlawful firing / wrongful termination.